phenobarbital/NavConfig/README.md

 # Navigator NavConfig #

-Navigator NavConfig is a tool for configuration of services under Navigator Framework, but is possible to use in other applications as well.
+NavConfig is a configuration tool for getting variables from environment and other sources.
+Is used by Navigator Framework, but is possible to use in other applications as well.

 Navigator NavConfig can load Configuration directives from different sources: